gccloudone/aurora/content/en/architecture/introduction/azure.md

 ![Platform View](/images/architecture/diagrams/platform-view.svg)

+### Overview

+This view zooms into the internal architecture of an Aurora cluster to show the standardized platform components that are automatically deployed with every instance.
+Rather than starting from a blank Kubernetes cluster, Aurora equips each environment with production-grade tooling out-of-the-box.
+Key components include Cilium for secure networking, Istio for ingress and service mesh, Prometheus and Fluent Bit for monitoring and logging, cert-manager for TLS automation, and Gatekeeper (OPA) for policy enforcement.
+These tools run in dedicated system namespaces and are managed by Aurora—keeping platform and application concerns cleanly separated.

+Argo CD powers the GitOps delivery model behind the scenes, ensuring all platform components and configurations are defined as code and continuously reconciled.
+Namespaces follow a clear convention: system for platform tooling, gateway for ingress components, and dedicated frontend/backend spaces for application teams.
+Services like Velero (for backup), Workload Identity (for Azure integration), and OpenCost (for cost visibility) round out a complete developer-ready foundation.

+For application teams, this means less operational overhead and faster onboarding.
+Developers can focus on shipping code, while Aurora enforces security, handles connectivity, and provides the observability, governance, and automation needed to run workloads reliably across environments.

+### Breakdown

 **What this view represents:** Now we zoom *inward*.
 The Platform View focuses on what’s inside each Aurora cluster – specifically, the common platform components that Aurora provides on top of vanilla Kubernetes.
 In other words, when you create an Aurora cluster, it’s not empty; it comes with a bunch of built-in capabilities (networking, monitoring, security, etc.).
 This view lays out those components and how they relate.
 It’s like an x-ray of the cluster’s software architecture.

 **How it functions:** Aurora Platform leverages many open-source tools and Kubernetes add-ons to provide a full-featured environment.
 These are typically running in their own namespaces within the cluster and serve platform-wide roles (as opposed to your application code, which would run in separate namespaces).
 The platform components cover areas like networking, security, ingress, logging, monitoring, backup, and more – all of which make the cluster production-ready.
 Let’s break down the key components you’d find and their roles: